Find the answers to our most frequently asked questions about undergraduate applications. Click on a link below to expand.

 SATAC does not keep documents submitted in previous applications.
-If SATAC requests documents in support of your application, you should submit them as soon as possible.
+If SATAC requests documents to support your application, submit them as soon as possible.

 You can apply for a STAT sitting as part of your undergraduate application.
 The online instructions will step you through the process.
-If you’ve already submitted an application but didn’t book a STAT sitting, contact SATAC for assistance.
+If you have already applied but didn’t book a STAT sitting, contact SATAC for help.

-It is not possible for SATAC to give an exact assessment timeframe, but if you are not awaiting results from current year studies then you may wish to check the progress of your application after approximately 4 weeks.
+It is not possible for SATAC to give an assessment timeframe that fits every applicant's circumstances.
+If you are not waiting for current year results you may wish to check the progress of your application 4 weeks after the date of submission.

 Check the key dates page for more information.